A not so green thumb

 Each was filled to the brim with soil and had a seed buried inside.

-Every row was marked - peppers row one, broccoli row two, carrots row three, and so on. ("Love it.")
+Every row was marked - peppers row one, broccoli row two, carrots row three, and so on.

 My son was tasked with watering his little garden.
-Easy enough or so I thought.

 Initially, he was excited.
 He watered the seeds diligently.
 But as days passed, the water in the wells dwindled and then completely stopped.